Lilli Lehmann: Personal life and death

-In 1888, she married the tenor Paul Kalisch.
 Lehmann became a vegetarian in 1896.
 She stated that it improved her career and health and she no longer suffered from fatigue or headaches.
 Her diet consisted of fruit, rice, milk, eggs, cheese, vegetables and rye bread, although she admitted she ate fish twice a year.
 Rupert Christiansen has described Lehmann as a "fanatic vegetarian and anti-vivisectionist, and nothing pleased her more in New York than the fact that the whipping of horses was forbidden."
-She also campaigned against the use of feathers from exotic birds in women's hats and costume, and after her operatic performances she would offer her autograph to women who promised not to wear feathers in their hats.
+She also campaigned against the use of feathers from exotic birds in women's hats and costume, and after her operatic performances, she would offer her autograph to women who promised not to wear feathers in their hats.

+Lehmann died of heart disease at the age of 80 on 7 May 1929 in Berlin.
+The Lilli Lehmann Medal is awarded by the Mozarteum in her honour.